 Another new addition in 2016 is a short loop at the south end of Rotary Park.
 Access along Park Avenue at the big parking area.
-All kid friendly, biker fun, and great walking settings.
+All kid friendly, biker fun, and great walking setting.

-And be sure to stop by Red Lodge’s new bike repair shop, THE SPOKE WRENCH, where Andy Baronovich will provide you with great, professional service and expert advice for all your biking interests.
+And be sure to stop by Red Lodge’s bike repair shop, THE SPOKE WRENCH, where Andy Baronovic will provide you with great, professional service and expert advice for all your biking interests.
 He might even find you your dream bike!

 The design of the racks are both the single inverted-U and the multiple inverted-U braced together, the standard and most secure type of rack.
 Siting and design of the racks are done mutually between the BRTA and the organization, insuring that adequate clearances, including ADA, are maintained.
 Construction and installation of the racks is done by Back Alley Metals.

 Call Bill Foisy at 426-0550 if you are interested in a rack.